Critical surface phase behavior governs hydrophobic attraction between extended solutes: Introduction

 This `inverse temperature effect' is often attributed to water's unique properties.
-Based on a suggestion first proposed 80 years ago~\cite{FrankEvans1945}, it is widely considered that a ``hydration shell'' surrounds hydrophobic solutes, a structured layer of hydrogen-bonded water molecules more ordered than the bulk water~\cite{Silverstein:2000aa,Lee:1996aa,Widom2003,Paschek:2004,Raschke2005,Bischofberger:2014aa,GrdadolnikAvbelj2016,GrabowskaZielkiewicz2021}.
+Based on a suggestion first proposed 80 years ago~\cite{FrankEvans1945}, it is widely considered that a ``hydration shell'' surrounds hydrophobic solutes, a structured layer of hydrogen-bonded water molecules more ordered than the bulk water~\cite{Silverstein:2000aa,Lee:1996aa,Widom2003,Paschek:2004,Raschke2005,Zangi2008_8634,Bischofberger:2014aa,GrdadolnikAvbelj2016,GrabowskaZielkiewicz2021}.
 As temperature increases, this ordered structure breaks down, leading -- it is often argued -- to a rise in entropy that promotes solute aggregation ~\cite{Silverstein:2000aa,Widom2003,Paschek:2004,israelachvili2011,Bischofberger:2014aa,KRONBERG201614,Ghosh:2023}.
-However, clear experimental evidence, eg. from neutron scattering studies, for the link between changes in hydrogen-bonded structures near a solute and the subtle thermodynamics of the hydrophobic effect seems lacking~\cite{Soper1993,Soper:2006aa} and the matter remains controversial, see e.g. \cite{Ben-Naim2013,Kim:2015aa,GrabowskaZielkiewicz2021}.
+However, clear experimental evidence, eg. from neutron scattering studies, for the link between changes in hydrogen-bonded structures near a solute and the subtle thermodynamics of the hydrophobic effect seems lacking~\cite{Soper1993,Soper:2006aa} and the matter remains controversial, see e.g. \cite{Ball_water_2008,Ben-Naim2013,Kim:2015aa,GrabowskaZielkiewicz2021}.

-A different perspective on hydrophobic solvation phenomena is provided by the theory of Lum, Chandler, and Weeks (LCW)~\cite{LumChandlerWeeks1999,Chandler:2005aa}, which focuses on the number density profile of water near a solute.
+A different perspective on hydrophobic solvation phenomena is provided by the theory of Lum, Chandler, and Weeks (LCW)~\cite{LumChandlerWeeks1999,HuangChandler2000PNAS,Chandler:2005aa}, which focuses on the number density profile of water near a solute.
 LCW theory offers a seminal microscopic framework, highlighting the emergence of a layer of depleted density around an isolated extended solute.
 It emphasizes that hydrophobic behavior differs for small solutes, which can integrate into the hydrogen bond network, compared to larger solutes that disrupt this network, creating a distinct vapor-liquid-like interface where surface tension rather than hydrogen bonding plays a key role.
-Although LCW theory does not make direct predictions about hydrophobic forces, it has been used to investigate the temperature-dependent increase in the free energy of solvation -- an element contributing to the observed reduction in solubility~\cite{HuangChandler2002}.
-However, the theory emphasizes changes in the local density profile without offering a clear physical explanation for their cause; specifically, it does not address why the local density becomes depleted or what factors determine its extent.
+LCW theory has been successful in explaining several key aspects of hydrophobicity.
+However, as we shall show, by incorporating the role of fluctuation-driven phenomena in descriptions of hydrophobic solvation, one can form a more comprehensive and interpretable understanding of the key phenomenology.